 Deciding what to do with your pension savings is an important step, and now you'll have more choices once you reach 55.
 For more information visit How do I take money from my pension fund?

 The lifetime allowance is a limit on the total amount of pension fund you can use for retirement benefits before extra tax applies.
-It is set by HM Revenue and Customs.
-The limit for the tax year 2015/2016 is £1.25 million.
+It is set by the UK Government.
+The limit for 2015/2016 is £1.25 million.
+Most people will not be affected by this limit.

 Market value reductions are a way of making sure that customers remaining in the With-Profit Fund are not disadvantaged when others leave.